Oleksii-Kshenskyi/dark_hand/README.md

 ## How does it work?

 At the moment, the only thing Dark Hand can do is download files.
-There was a plan originally to implement downloading files from and uploading them to DropBox, but unfortunately there was no opportunity to dedicate enough time in May 2020 to implement that functionality (details in the `2020 Challenge` section).
+There was a plan originally to implement downloading files from and uploading them to DropBox, but unfortunately there was no opportunity to dedicate enough time in May 2020 to implement that functionality.

 To download files, after `make` finishes successfully and an executable called `dark_hand` is generated, run the following in the command line:
 `./dark_hand -d <URL>` <= Linux